-An analysis of Darwin’s work and his personal letters to friends and colleagues reveals something very different.
 Although it is unfair to place history’s greatest biologist in the same category as its greatest physicist (Isaac Newton) or its greatest psychologist (Jean Piaget) and say that his scientific work was merely a rung on the ladder of a much larger spiritual quest, it is also wrong to say that Darwin was an atheist, and it is even wrong to say that he believed that his theory was necessarily relevant to theological issues at all.
 So much then, for the mascot of modern atheism.

 In fact the most than can possibly be said of Darwin’s “atheism” is that at certain times in his life he may have held agnostic views.
-He realised that his theory of evolution certainly did not disprove Christianity and also realised – in contrast to most people today – that his theory might not have had any real baring on theological matters either as support or as counter argument.
+He realised that his theory of evolution certainly did not disprove Christianity and also realised – in contrast to many people today – that his theory might not have had any real baring on theological matters either as support or as counter argument.
 A theory about how the natural world unfolds, Darwin stated, is simply irrelevant to supernatural questions that pertain to a realm quite apart from the natural world.

 Moreover, nearly everyone in science and religion at the time agreed with him on this.
 Most of the influential late nineteenth century scientists were also clergy men.
-One reason for this is that the clergy, who habitually engaged the deepest questions about ultimate reality, found it natural to ask questions about reality at all levels.
+One reason for this is that the clergy, who habitually engaged with the deepest questions about ultimate reality, found it natural to ask questions about reality at all levels.
 The British Association for the Advancement of Science, today known as the British Science Society, originated as a movement of Anglican clergy seeking the advancement of science in Britain.
 Six of the first 14 presidents of the association were Anglican priests.

 Church of England views on evolution were generally split between those who saw evolution as a more precise mechanism through which the creation described metaphorically in Genesis 1 and 2 had unfolded, and those who believed that evolution was probably right, but felt that it was simply irrelevant to those following the Christian spiritual path.
 For some evolution was the mechanism through which God’s kingdom unfolded, while for others it was just another ordinary scientific process like electrolysis or erosion, that had no particular bearing on the spiritual quest.
-That Darwin’s written statements on evolution and religion show affinities with both of these groups will come as a surprise to most modern readers, as will the fact official church figures who opposed evolution in favour of a literal interpretation of Genesis were almost non-existent.
+That Darwin’s written statements on evolution and religion show affinities with both of these groups will come as a surprise to most modern readers, as will the fact that clergy who opposed evolution in favour of a literal interpretation of Genesis were almost non-existent.

 Darwin’s views on God